The Beautiful Lie

 Photo by NASA Voyager 1

 On February 14, 1990, two decades after Earthrise, Earth took another selfie, this time using the Voyager 1 space probe as it left our solar system 6 billion kilometres from home.
-Earth occupies only a fraction of a pixel in the entire image.
+In this image, Earth occupies only a fraction of a pixel.

 The photo came to be known as Pale Blue Dot, after a book of the same name by astronomer and author Carl Sagan, who invited us to reflect on its significance.